zemogle/universe_wales/content/robotic-telescope-for-wales.md

 Schools involved in *Universe in the Classroom* are being offered a unique and exciting opportunity — to explore the exotic wonders of the Universe from their classrooms using professional telescopes!

 [Las Cumbres Observatory](http://lco.global) runs a network of powerful robotic telescopes located around the world.
 Using the Internet, primary school teachers and students request observations of the hidden gems of the Universe from the telescopes using our specially designed platforms: **Messier Bingo** and **Project Serol**.
+Or use the telescopes asan inspirational hook as part of a hands-on classroom activity by visiting our **Support Materials** section.

 Users don't need any prior knowledge of telescopes or astronomical objects, we provide everything you need to become an explorer of the skies.